51st Troop Carrier Wing: Airborne warning and control

 The 966th Squadron was transferred to the 552d Airborne Early Warning and Control Wing in May 1963.
 This reassignment was because the rest of the wing had begun to replace its EC-121Ds with Lockheed EC-121H Warning Stars in 1963.
 The D models relied on voice and manual teletype data relay systems to transmit information to command centers.
 The H models were equipped with data link systems compatible with the Semi-Automatic Ground Environment (SAGE) and could instantly transmit air defense surveillance and early-warning information to ADC command and control computers and the North American Air Defense Command Combat Operations Center in the Cheyenne Mountain Complex in Colorado, for evaluation and action.
 Because the Montgomery Air Defense Sector lacked SAGE equipment, there was no need to make this upgrade to the airplanes at McCoy.

+Three EC-121Hs from the wing were lost—on 11 July 1965, 11 November 1966 and 25 April 1967—resulting in a total of 50 deaths (16, 19, and 15, respectively), including wing commander Col James P. Lyle in the 1967 crash.

 In its first 10 years, the wing flew continuous missions over the Atlantic Ocean 24 hours a day, seven days a week, compiling more than 350,000 flying hours.
 The 551st deployed aircraft to Keflavik Air Base to provide surveillance of Soviet aircraft and naval vessels off Iceland.
 The wing also provided surveillance over Johnston Atoll and Christmas Island during nuclear testing by the Atomic Energy Commission.
 The 966th Squadron briefly returned to the wing's control in 1969.
 Along with this return came a commitment to augment Operation College Eye in Southeast Asia.
 The wing was inactivated on 31 December 1969.
 It was consolidated with the 51st Wing in 1985, but remained inactive.